 The Executive Committee is made up of the President, President-elect, Vice President, Immediate Past President and one Board member elected from the Board of Directors.
 The committee oversees the general affairs of the association between Board meetings and advises the executive director on matters related to WSSDA positions, policies, and plans established by the Board.

-WSSDA’s standing (member-elected) committees are the Legislative Committee, the Nominating Committee, the Resolutions Committee and the Interscholastic Activities Committee.
+WSSDA’s standing (member-elected) committees are the Resolutions Committee, the Legislative Committee, the Nominating Committee, and the Interscholastic Activities Committee.
 Advisory committees include the Annual Conference Planning Committee, the Small Schools Committee, and the Trust Lands Committee.
 Other task forces and work groups are established on a time-limited basis to address specific issues.